-Lull Mattress Review 2021Updated on March 3, 2021 While all product recommendations are chosen independently, we may receive compensation for purchases made through our site.
-Learn more about our affiliate program here.
+Lull Mattress Review 2021Updated on January 18, 2021 While all product recommendations are chosen independently, we may receive compensation for purchases made through our site.
+Learn more about how we make money here.

 The Lull Mattress is a memory foam bed that has been on the market since 2015.
 Customers recognize it as a solid value in the memory foam category.